 Whole Life Insurance — Dark Chocolate with a Buttercream Center

 Now we’re getting into the rich stuff!
 Whole life insurance offers level premiums and protection for as long as you live with no set term.
 With features that include benefits like cash value accumulation and policy dividends, whole life policies can have expensive premiums and may include high penalties for cancellation.
 Whole life might be a palatable option for you, but be prepared to own your policy for a long time (at least 20 years) before you reap a good return on your investment.

 Universal Life Insurance (UL) — Dark Chocolate Truffles

-The most decadent of life insurance options, universal life is a permanent life policy that includes such features as cash value accumulation, policy loans, varying premium payment amounts, and varying death benefits.
+The most decadent of life insurance options, universal life is a permanent life insurance policy that includes such features as cash value accumulation, policy loans, varying premium payment amounts, and varying death benefits.
 With universal life, you can set premiums to terminate at a certain age such as your planned retirement age or some other period.
 The investment portion of your policy can be variable or guaranteed.
 If your cash value accumulation grows enough, you can use it to subsidize the cost of your policy.

 UL’s flexibility is its biggest advantage.
 Depending on your goals, a policy can be designed to accomplish maximum death benefit protection, maximum cash value accumulation, or a mixture of both.

 Just the Tip of the Taste Buds

 Like a box of chocolates, there are many types of life insurance to pick and choose from.
 Deciding which type of policy and features are right for you and your loved ones is a bit more complicated than satisfying your sweet-tooth, though.
 You can’t bite into them and put them back in the box.
 Be sure to do your homework and talk with a trusted insurance professional or financial advisor before deciding on the type of life insurance that will provide you with the most value and satiate your hunger for peace of mind.